Gaius Marius: Cimbri and Teutones

 In 109 BC a migrating Germanic tribe called the Cimbri appeared in Gaul and routed the Roman army there under Marcus Junius Silanus.
 This defeat reduced Roman prestige and resulted in unrest among the Celtic tribes recently conquered by the Romans in southern Gaul.
 In 107 the consul Lucius Cassius Longinus was completely defeated by the Tigurini, and the senior surviving officer (one Gaius Popillius, son of the consul of 132) had saved what was left only by surrendering half the baggage and suffering the humiliation of having his army "pass under the yoke".
 The next year, 106 BC, another consul, Quintus Servilius Caepio, marched to Gaul with a new army to salvage the situation.
 Caepio was prorogued into the next year and the new consul for 105 BC, Gnaeus Mallius Maximus, was also assigned to southern Gaul with another army.
 Caepio's disdain for Mallius – a new man like Marius with a hunger for glory – made it impossible for them to cooperate.

 The Cimbri and another tribe called the Teutones appeared on the Rhône, and while Caepio was on the west bank he refused to come to the aid of Mallius on the east.
 The Senate was unable to induce Caepio to cooperate with Mallius, which proved both generals' undoing.
 At the Battle of Arausio (modern Orange), the Cimbri overran Caepio's legions with massively overwhelming numbers.
 Caepio's routed men crashed into Mallius's troops, which led to both armies being pinned against the Rhône and annihilated by the numerically dominant Cimbrian warriors.
+News of this defeat reached Rome just shortly after Marius completed the campaign against Jugurtha successfully.

 The Republic, altogether lacking generals who had recently concluded military campaigns successfully, took the illegal step of electing Marius in absentia for a second consulship in three years.
 While his election was not unprecedented, as Quintus Fabius Maximus had been elected for consecutive consulships and it was not unheard of for consuls to be elected in absentia, the precedent was certainly not recent.
 Yet, since the Assembly had the ability to overturn any law, it simply set aside the requirements and made Marius consul.